 To ensure the trees thrive, VU will implement a new stormwater harvesting system at Werribee Campus to irrigate and maintain the trees.

-Project lead, Dr Nitin Muttil said the venture highlights VU’s commitment to protecting Country and improving the health and wellbeing of its local and global communities, and is part of the VU RISE (Recover, Innovate, Sustain and Evolve) program.
+Project lead, Dr Nitin Muttil said the venture highlights VU’s commitment to protecting Country and improving the health and wellbeing of its local and global communities, and is part of the (Recover, Innovate, Sustain and Evolve) program.

 It also aligns with the Werribee Campus Master Plan which includes an Urban Forest Strategy, and with VU’s Green and Sustainable Campuses Strategy.